 - Notes: 1 New Smart Core Consent and Smart Core Waiver Forms are available at http://arsba.org/policy-resources and on the ADE website.
 While 9.03.1.8 of the Standards and the Smart Core Guidance both require parents to sign one of the forms, there's not much you can do if they don't.
 Either way, the default option is Smart Core. - 2 The Department's Guidelines stipulate completion by the end of the senior year.
 We believe this is not in agreement with A.C.A. § 6-18-202(b)(1), which requires public schools to be open through the completion of the secondary program to students between the ages of five (5) and twenty-one (21).
 Therefore, we suggest that students be allowed to switch from Core to Smart Core if they could successfully complete its requirements by the time they attained their twenty first (21st) birthday.
-Acceptance of a diploma negates a student's right to switch programs. - 3 The Standards require a review, but do not stipulate its frequency.
-Select an interval to insert here (never is not an option).
-Standards require the inclusion of students, parents, and staff in the formulation and review of this policy. - 4 Schools are required to retain documentation procedures and methods used. - 5 The Guidelines require the policy to include the training "procedure."
+Acceptance of a diploma negates a student's right to switch programs. - 3 We recommend including the review of this policy in the school district support plan process so that the resources intended to be provided from the district level are in alignment with your graduation requirements (including any changes to the state level graduation requirements). - 4 Schools are required to retain documentation procedures and methods used. - 5 The Guidelines require the policy to include the training "procedure."
 If you prefer a different procedure than inclusion in your district's annual professional development process, change this sentence accordingly. - 6 This sentence is necessary if your district requires more than twenty-two (22) units to graduate; without the sentence and you substitute a number greater than twenty-two (22), it appears that the ADE requires more than twenty-two (22) units to graduate.
-If you have specific requirements for the additional units, change the sentence's wording to reflect those requirements. - 7 For a detailed explanation/discussion of district options for digital learning courses see policy 5.11-DIGITAL LEARNING COURSES. - 8 ADE is currently working on the integration of the Personal and Family Finance Standards into existing courses as well as creating a digital course students may take to cover the Standards.
-Parents and students should be made aware that more specifics about courses that will satisfy this requirement will be forthcoming and will be in place before the students enter tenth (10th) grade.

-9 The Rules specify the option is dependent upon the licensure of the teacher.
+If you have specific requirements for the additional units, change the sentence's wording to reflect those requirements. - 7 For a detailed explanation/discussion of district options for digital learning courses see policy 5.11-DIGITAL LEARNING COURSES. - 8 The Rules specify the option is dependent upon the licensure of the teacher.
 Specifically, if the course is taught by a licensed social studies teacher, both options exist.
 If the course is taught by a licensed business education teacher, the credit must be applied toward the career focus requirement.